-By adjusting the positions of the lenses, the system allows independent tuning of the focal position on the image plane, the radial observation range and the wavefront curvature of the "image plane."
-This setup enables the EAST plasma system to achieve a radial observation range of 50 mm to 400 mm, wavefront curvature changes from 570 mm to 850 mm.
-Correspondingly, the radial resolution can be adjusted within a range of 18.8 mm to 30.8 mm.

 The chopper experiment

 The quality of the MIR raw data

 We referred to the operational data of the MIR system from the DIII-D tokamak.
 Taking DIII-D shot 157102 as an example, signal amplitude varies between 20 mV and 100 mV during the discharge while signal amplitude drops to around 9 mV to 20 mV without discharge, shown in Figure 7(a).
 The amplitude ratio before and after the discharge is approximately 10:1.
 Figure 8(b) shows the raw signals collected by EAST MIR system when the optical path was not well-aligned.
 It was observed that there was almost no change in the envelope before and after the discharge, which suggests that EAST MIR did not the match condition and most of the reflected signals did not collected by the receiving optics in this case.
 It is found that the evolution of raw data provide direct clues to calibrate the optics and optimize the MIR performace.
 It is also noticed that the background noise level of EAST MIR in this case is relatively high.
 Besides the noise from electronic system, the signals reflected back from any unintended surfaces in the optical path also contribute to the background noise, which we call as “space echo”.
 Unlike the desired MIR signal, the phase delays of space echos are fixed, they will not change during the discharge,